WE-are-FPV/JeNo-Pocket-V2/README.md

 **Standoffs**

-Important note: M2 standoffs come in two diameters: 3.5 mm and 4 mm. **Make sure to use 3.5 mm diameter standoffs**.
+Important note: M2 standoffs come in two diameters: 3.5 mm and 4 mm. **Make sure to use 3.5 mm diameter standoffs** (you can optionally keep a 4 mm diameter for the central standoff.).

+If you machine or manually shorten the standoffs, make sure to precisely match the bus height required for your camera plates.

 | Quantity | Description | Details |
 | :---: | :--- | :--- |